Eliminating Depth Cycles among Triangles in Three Dimensions: Introduction

-The simpler case, in which the triangles are replaced by lines or line segments, has been handled in the recent companion paper~\cite{ArS1} (and in earlier papers, cited therein).
-We note that eliminating cycles in a set of triangles adds, literally, a new dimension to the problem: whereas lines are cut at a discrete set of points, triangles have to be cut into pieces along curves, which makes the analysis considerably more involved---see below.
-We also observe that the binary space partition (BSP) technique of Paterson and Yao~\cite{PY} constructs a depth order by cutting the triangles into $\Theta(n^2)$ pieces,\footnote{ A significant feature of the BSP technique is that the cuts are made by straight lines and therefore the resulting pieces can be taken to be triangular, whereas this is not the case in our construction.} but, as in the case of lines, we would like to use fewer cuts, ideally close to the lower bound of $\Omega(n^{3/2})$, which is an immediate extension of a similar lower bound, noted in \cite{ArS1}, for the case of lines.
+The simpler case, with triangles replaced by lines or line segments, has been handled in the recent companion paper \cite{ArS1dcg}.
+We refer the reader to that paper for a more detailed review of previous work.
+An additional review of more recent progress and related results is given later in this paper.
+Note that eliminating cycles in a set of triangles adds, literally, a new dimension to the problem: whereas lines (or segments, or curves) are cut at a discrete set of points, triangles have to be cut into pieces along curves, which makes the analysis considerably more involved.
+We also observe that the binary space partition~(BSP) technique of Paterson and Yao \cite{PY} constructs a depth order by cutting the triangles into $\Theta(n^2)$ pieces,\footnote{ A significant feature of the BSP technique is that the cuts are made by straight lines and therefore the resulting pieces can be taken to be triangular, whereas this is not the case in our construction.
+Moreover, the resulting pieces have no depth cycles with respect to \emph{any} viewing direction, and also for \emph{any perspective} view.} but, as in the case of lines, we would like to use fewer cuts, ideally close to the lower bound of $\Omega(n^{3/2})$, which is an immediate extension of a similar lower bound in \cite{CEG+} for the case of lines.

-A long-standing conjecture, open since 1980, is that one can indeed always construct a depth order with a \emph{subquadratic} number of cuts.
+A long-standing conjecture for the case of lines, open since 1980, has been that one can indeed always construct a depth order by cutting the lines into a \emph{subquadratic} number of pieces.
 See \cite[Chapter~9]{MdB-lncs} for a summary of the state of affairs circa 1990.
-In the previous work~\cite{ArS1} we have shown that $O(n^{3/2}\polylog n)$ cuts suffice to eliminate all cycles among $n$ lines in space.
-In this paper we obtain a similar, albeit slightly weaker, bound for the case of triangles, settling this conjecture, in a strong, almost worst-case tight manner (with a few technical reservations, discussed below).
+In the previous work \cite{ArS1dcg} we have shown that $O(n^{3/2}\polylog n)$ cuts (and thus pieces produced) suffice to eliminate all cycles among $n$ lines in space.
+In this paper we obtain a similar, albeit slightly weaker, bound for the case of triangles, settling this conjecture for the case of triangles, in a strong, almost worst-case tight manner.\footnote{ Except for the fact that our cuts are not by straight segments~--- see below.}